 Immortals: A fun story about how the bond between friends never really disappears.

 Inside Out series: A glance into the emotions when faced with different mental illnesses.

 Introductions: A light story of meeting friends and weathering life's unexpected storms.

 Leadership: You can change people's perspective of you if you're willing to change yourself, in good ways, of course.

 Little Brothers: A father's love means he will do anything, anything for his children.
 Dying for them.
+Loving them.
 Protecting them.
-No matter how red the coat gets.
+No matter how red his coat gets.

 Memories and Magic: The past has such an effect of who you are, and holding back can be too much.
 Friendship is a magic all its own, and can heal you, even if it can't change what happened.

 Monkeys and Panthers: You can find a friendly ear, or even a best friend, in very unexpected ways.
 Even if you fight, you love each other deeply, and will always come back.